 “It is such an empowering feeling to take a sort of ‘template’ and build a real, meaningful business around it in Bubble,” Jeremy said.
 “I’ve proven to myself that I can do that and build something people want to buy.”

 Maillead solves a core problem for early-stage sales teams: cold outreach tools are often too expensive.
-By offering drip campaigns, a unified inbox called the “Unbox,” and a built-in CRM at an accessible price.
+By offering drip campaigns, a unified inbox called the “Unbox” and a built-in CRM at an accessible price, it fills a gap in the market.

 Jeremy’s two-person development team rebuilt and relaunched the app in just six weeks.
-Maillead shows how quickly a lean team can turn a good idea into a revenue-generating B2B product on Bubble.
+Maillead shows how quickly a lean team can turn a good idea into a revenue-generating B2B product when you can see and control exactly how your app works — in visual workflows, not code.